Avon Wildlife Trust: History

 The first development following the formation of the trust in 1980 was the establishment of England's first urban nature reserve at Brandon Hill, bringing hay meadows, wildlife ponds and butterfly gardens into a formal city park.
 In 1981 Stockwood Open Space came under the trust's management to encourage a range of wildlife and have been particularly successful with common spotted orchids.
 Other early work in the 1980s included taking over the management of Littleton Brick Pits near Littleton-upon-Severn, an artificial lagoon once the site of clay extraction for brick making, and reintroducing reedbeds close to the Severn Estuary, as a feeding and resting place for migrating birds.

 Since the 1980s the trust has campaigned to save wetlands in the Gordano Valley in North Somerset where Clapton Moor (40 hectares of grassland) near Clapton in Gordano, Weston Big Wood, (38 hectares of ancient woodland), and Weston Moor (59 hectares of wet grassland) near Weston in Gordano and Walton Common north east of Walton in Gordano are now rich in birdlife.
 The installation of sluice gates in the 1990s raised the water levels and encouraged lapwing to breed.

-At Dolebury Warren Iron Age hill fort, special grassland and rare butterflies have been encouraged by the trust's scrub clearance work.
+At Dolebury Warren Iron Age hillfort, special grassland and rare butterflies have been encouraged by the trust's scrub clearance work.

 In 1987 the 250 acre Folly Farm was purchased from the Strachey family to be developed as a nature reserve with traditional farm operations.
 The purchase was made possible by an anonymous donation of £250,000, which was followed by grants and donations from the South West of England Regional Development Agency, and Biffaward supplementing local fund-raising efforts with the centre finally opening in April 2008.

 The trust was one of the first to carry out garden wildlife surveys.
 One of these revealed the astonishingly rich flora that existed in Narroways, St Werburghs, an inner area of Bristol, and was used as part of a campaign against the use of 5 acre of the hill as a storage depot for heavy equipment and lorry access for construction of the Avon Tramway.

 In 1991 campaigns to save Royate Hill in Bristol from development resulted in the first compulsory purchase of a wildlife site in England.
 In another Bristol campaign, the trust fought Bristol City Council against the extension of the quarry next to Ashton Court.
 In 1997 the trust bought Puxton Moor to prevent it being converted into a golf course and holiday resort.
 Other campaign have included preserving breeding space for skylarks at Hengrove Park.